jeremy-faton/jeremy-faton/README.md

 ### Hello

- - Currently looking for a job
+Currently looking for a job
- - Nantes based